Charlton Athletic Football Company Ltd is owned by Staprix NV, which is 95% owned by Roland Duchatelet.

 He financially supports Wikipedia, because he believes access to knowledge is key to further development of humankind.
 He also supports Transparency International, because he believes that corruption is a fundamental obstacle to democracy and lasting social welfare.

 Roland Duchatelet, was an invited speaker at a major event of Amnesty International (Belgium chapter).
 The topic he covered in a panel discussing social and economic justice was basic income.
 He has spoken previously on that topic.
-For more, read the link below.
+For more, read the links below.

 In September, 50 French Rugby clubs leaders visited Stayen, the complex in which Sint Truiden football club’s stadium is located.
 This week Venlo (a football team from Holland) did the same as they are planning to build a new stadium.